szlwzl/cowrie/INSTALL.md

 ```

 * Edit start.sh and modify the AUTHBIND_ENABLED setting
-* Change listen_port to 22 in cowrie.cfg
+* Change listen_port to 22 in etc/cowrie.cfg

 ## Troubleshooting